 Antibiotics For Weight Gain and Growth Development In Chickens

-Scientists found out that chickens fed with B12 from antibiotic residue grew 50 percent quicker than other birds.
+Scientists discovered that chickens supplemented with vitamin B12 grew 50 percent faster than other birds.
 At present, there are more regulations in antibiotics as growth enhancers in chickens, and the US, UK, and EU prohibit as well.
 Still, a lot of countries maintain this technique.

 Antibiotics for Profit